Wolverine971/9takes/src/blog/people/celebrities/Kourtney-Kardashian.md

 Does this exploration of Kourtney enhance your understanding of her as a public figure?
 Does seeing Kourtney through the lens of the Enneagram Type 1 give you a deeper insight into her motivations and actions?
 In a world quick to judge, perhaps there's merit in understanding public figures not just through their actions but also through their personality types.

 If you like diving into personality, explore our <a href="/questions" >questions</a> and go deeper with the Enneagram. 🚀

+> **Disclaimer** This analysis of Kourtney Kardashian's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Kourtney.

 <svelte:head>